 Who can Brainspotting help?

 Brainspotting (BSP) can help people with emotional and physical symptoms resulting from Stress, Anxiety, Dysregulation, and Trauma.
-It is also an effective and efficient treatment tool for Anxiety Disorders, Obsessive Compulsive Disorder, Separation Issues, Insomnia, Transgender, PTSD, Physical and Emotional Trauma, Injury Recovery and Performance Issues among other issues .
+It is also an effective and efficient treatment tool for, OCD, Phobias, Separation Anxiety, Insomnia, Stuck Thinking (a history of repeating negative thoughts or behaviors), Transgender, PTSD, Injury Recovery and Performance Issues, Physical and Emotional Trauma, just to name a few.
 BSP can be used for children, adolescents or adults.
-For more information, see Dr. Grand’s videos: Who does Brainspotting work with? and As a Client, why choose Brainspotting?
+For more information, see Dr. Grand’s videos: What is a Brainspot?
+Who does Brainspotting work with? and As a Client, why choose Brainspotting?

 There are many other areas in which BSP can help.
-I invite you to call or email me to see if BSP would be a viable treatment therapy for you.
+I invite you to call or email me to see if BSP would be a viable form of treatment for you.